QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

 Notice how the key phrase extraction skill is applied for each page.
 By setting the context to ```"document/pages/*"``` you run this enricher for each member of the document/pages array (for each page in the document).

 Each skill executes on the content of the document.
-During processing, Azure Search cracks each document to read content from different file formats.
+During processing, Azure Cognitive Search cracks each document to read content from different file formats.
 Found text originating in the source file is placed into a generated ```content``` field, one for each document.
 As such, set the input as ```"/document/content"```.

 A graphical representation of the skillset you created is shown below.